z3ro0day/Bruce-Unleashed/README.md

-#I want to make it very clear that these files were pulled from like 10 flipper zero and M5 repos they are not my work#
+#I want to make it very clear that these files were pulled from other people's repos this is my work#

 Do not use this for any illegal.